 Quote:

-see the thing is, i view them asking money for it as wrong.
+Thebooedocksaint said: see the thing is, i view them asking money for it as wrong.
 The point is i think it is wrong for foorball coaches to earn more than proffesors.
 And i think the amount they earn is outrageous.
 Their value is very little in the big picture.
 That's my point and i lol at you all for disagreeing honestly.
 I really don't care at all how much their program makes, and them being in the spotlight should be a bonus to working.
 Not a reason to pay them more.
-If someone is going to act morally corrupt and they are in the spotlight that's what they get for being a scumbag. :lol: the fact you guys disagree is hilarious i think, people shouldn't profit that much from such a pointless job.
+If someone is going to act morally corrupt and they are in the spotlight that's what they get for being a scumbag. the fact you guys disagree is hilarious i think, people shouldn't profit that much from such a pointless job.
 Oh well, maybe the ncaa will restrict coach salaries some day.
 I can only dream of such a day.

+I fully support what you're saying.
+In fact it's these salaries that are raising the price of college educations across the US now.
 But I guess KP feels his education should cost more because the football team needs a over payed coach, tho most of his players won't even make the pros.

 No because if it werent for the money the football program brought in for the school in the first place, education would cost much more.